Economy of Latvia: Economic recovery 2010–2012

 The economic situation has since 2010 improved, and by 2012 Latvia was described as a success by IMF managing director Christine Lagarde showing strong growth forecasts.
 The Latvian economy grew by 5.5% in 2011 and by 5.6% in 2012 reaching the highest rate of growth in Europe.
 The GDP surpassed the pre-crisis level in 2018.

+Economic issues 2022-23

+The Russian invasion of Ukraine in February 2022 caused some economic problems in Latvia.
+Real GDP growth slowed to 2.8 percent in 2022 from 4.3 percent in 2021.
+Russia was a major trade partner and EU sanctions impacted this.
+Dramatic rises in the cost of energy, the need to seek alternative sources of gas and oil as well as logistics issues resulted in inflation averaging 17.2% in 2022 before falling back to single digits in 2023.

 Privatisation

 Privatisation in Latvia is almost complete.
 Virtually all of the previously state-owned small and medium companies have been privatized, leaving only a small number of politically sensitive large state companies.
 In particular, the country's main energy and utility company, Latvenergo remains state-owned and there are no plans to privatize it.
 The government also holds minority shares in Ventspils Nafta oil transit company and the country's main telecom company Lattelecom but it plans to relinquish its shares in the near future.

 Foreign investment in Latvia is still modest compared with the levels in north-central Europe.
 A law expanding the scope for selling land, including land sales to foreigners, was passed in 1997.
 Representing 10.2% of Latvia's total foreign direct investment, American companies invested $127 million in 1999.
 In the same year, the United States exported $58.2 million of goods and services to Latvia and imported $87.9 million.
 Eager to join Western economic institutions like the World Trade Organization, OECD, and the European Union, Latvia signed a Europe Agreement with the EU in 1995 with a 4-year transition period.
 Latvia and the United States have signed treaties on investment, trade, and intellectual property protection and avoidance of double taxation.